origranot/gh-scanner/README.md

 I created a basic interval to scan the user repositories.
 In a real world scenario, I would use a cron job queue like Bull to handle the scanning of the repositories.
 This would allow for better control of the jobs and allow for more control over the scanning process.

 I decided to use my real Github account and repositories, feels like it has more data than cloning the test repositories couple of times.
-I also didn't understand the need for the test repositories and the requirement to scan only 2 repos at a time...
-I would love to hear more about this.

 ### Limitations

-The detailed query for a specific repository isn't efficient, It makes couple of requests to the Github API.
-In a real world scenario I would use a cron job over a queue to scan this details and store in a cache.
-This would allow for faster response times and less requests to the Github API.

 In the scanning process, I omit the scan process of all the providers in a loop.
 In a real world scenario, I would split the providers into different jobs and run them in parallel.
 This would allow for a faster scanning process.